 In summary, we are not opposed to housebuilding, we:

-- Recognise the need to provide more affordable housing, especially in rural communities (see our Affordable Housing CPREH Briefing Paper).
+- Recognise the need to provide more affordable housing, especially in rural communities (see our Affordability of housing in rural areas guidelines).

 - Encourage good design, commensurate with local character.

 - Support better use of existing land, particularly on brownfield sites.

 - Expect future housing provision to be sustainable, with high levels of energy and water efficiency.